FIND A JOB IN GERMANY WITH OUR JOB SEARCH CHECKLIST

 There aren’t too many people who aren’t on social media these days.
 Whether Instagram, TikTok, Facebook, Twitter, or something else, many of us have some kind of online presence.
 What a lot of people often don’t think about is how their social media presence could potentially impact their ability to find a job.
 Many don’t realize that it’s common for prospective employers to Google you and see what they can find out.

 The best case scenario is having a social media presence that’s career-relevant.
 For example, a recruiter may attempt to cultivate a following on LinkedIn by sharing tips and tricks about how to find work.
 This is a good thing, as it shows an employer how passionate you are about your career.
 While a career-relevant social media presence is lovely, it’s usually not required for work.
-If you have an Instagram account where you post pictures of food that you cook, your employer will only learn that you’re a whiz in the kitchen. 👨🍳
+For example, if you have an Instagram account where you post pictures of food you cook, your employer will only learn that you’re a whiz in the kitchen. 👨🍳

 What’s not ideal is a social media presence where you share things that could be considered inappropriate, offensive, or controversial.
 Obviously, everyone has the right to share what they want without censorship, within reason and in accordance with laws.
 But at the same time, you need to think about how the content you create or share can be perceived by others.
 You even need to be careful about who you follow, as a simple follow can seem like an endorsement of that person.
 Depending on what they find, an employer could take one look at your social media accounts and immediately put your job application in the discard pile.

 Whether or not this is right (we’re not taking a stance on that here), it’s a reality you have to deal with when looking for work in Germany.
-So while on the job hunt, we suggest being cautious about what you post, who you follow, the comments you leave, etc. Other workarounds could include making your accounts private or avoiding using your real name.
+So while on the job hunt, we suggest being cautious about what you post, who you follow, the comments you leave, etc. Other workarounds could include making your accounts private or not using your real name.

-7) Social Media Callouts
+7) Social media callouts

 If you’re active on social media platforms, you can also leverage them to find a job in Germany.
 Be it LinkedIn, Twitter, or even Facebook groups, you can advise your network that you’re looking for work.
 People love helping each other out and will not only share your post but will be likely to connect you with others too.
 Even if they don’t do the latter, you never know who may see your post.

 Years ago when I found myself out of work in Berlin, I shared on Twitter that I’d been laid off and was looking for a new job.
-My tweet was shared many times and I landed two job interviews as a result – both of which led to offers!
+My tweet was shared many times and I landed two job interviews as a result – both of which led to job offers!

 We know that you might not have a large social media following or be in a position to openly admit you’re looking for work, but there are ways to get around that.
 You can post anonymously or have a friend share something on your behalf.